EATING HABITS IN SPAIN: WHEN AND HOW

 Most Spaniards don’t have a big breakfast: a coffee with milk and a toast, a cookie or some cereals and that’s eat.
 And it’s common to have it at some local cafeteria, bar or bakery on the way to work or school.
 So if you are into eggs and sausages… I’m afraid it won’t be easy to get them unless they are included in your hotel breakfast buffet.
 However, until noon a lot of those bars and bakeries will be also selling lovely sandwiches that will definitely keep your stomach happy.

-What about you?
-Head to the comments and tell us: are you planning to adapt to Spanish meals during your trip?
+Are you planning to adapt to Spanish meals during your trip?